By Apollo 24|7, Published on- 16 December 2022 & Updated on -

 The allergy blood test, as the name suggests, draws a blood sample from the patient, which is then checked for its immunoglobulin (IgE) levels.
 If a person’s IgE levels are higher than usual, there is a chance that he/she is allergic to something.
 The test generally checks two primary things, namely:

-2. Specific IgE level: A single allergen is introduced into the patient's bloodstream and the test measures the IgE level response to each allergen.
+2. Specific IgE level: A single allergen is introduced into the patient's bloodstream, and the test measures the IgE level response to each allergen.

 Here are a few treatment options for skin allergies:

 Home care for skin allergies depends on what is causing the patient's allergy.
 Generally, the first step to starting home care for skin allergies is to avoid the allergens altogether.
-If an individual comes in contact with allergen, he/she can use calamine lotion, an oatmeal bath, or a simple cold compress to eliminate the itching.
+If an individual comes in contact with the allergen, he/she can use calamine lotion, an oatmeal bath, or a simple cold compress to eliminate the itching.

 Furthermore, if the allergic reaction is in a sensitive area, the doctor will prescribe a steroid cream to be used in the right amounts for maximum relief and efficiency.